dan-wiki/dan-wiki.github.io/_posts/2017-02-28-House-Timeline.md

     added a third, added UV water filter, added filter system bypass,

     pressure gauge, and added pathogen killing device to A/C. \$6k
+-   2023-05-xx: Master shower packing had to be rebuilt.
+Plumber saved us from a larger job by dealing with the components instead of a full replace. $250
+-   2023-10-27: Both toilet gaskets needed to be replaced due to leakage. $400